KYH-Net23/.github/profile/README.md

 ## 📂 Project Repositories

 Here’s where the magic happens!
-Each repository in this organization will represent a project, exercise, or assignment related to **Agila Arbetsmetoder 2024**.
+Each repository in this organization will represent a project, exercise, or assignment related to **Agila Arbetsmetoder**.

 ### Featured Repositories 🏗️
 - **[Project Name 1]**: Cool project description 🚀